Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: A BSDE Approach to Nonlinear Pricing

-We deduce from Lemma \ref{lemm5.1} that local problem can be solved using classical BSDEs.
-In contrast, the situation where the inputs depend on the past history of processes is harder to address, since it leads to a global pricing problem, which requires to study generalized BSDEs with progressively measurable functionals.
-Since both situations are covered by Proposition \ref{prop5.1}, we refer the reader to Cheridito and Nam \cite{CN2015} for existence and uniqueness results for generalized BSDEs.
-It is worth noting that, to the best of our knowledge, strict comparison theorems for generalized BSDE are not yet available, as opposed to the case of classical BSDEs.
+From Lemma \ref{lemm5.1}, we deduce that a local valuation problem can be formulated it terms of a classical BSDE.
+In contrast, the situation where the inputs depend on the past history of the processes is harder to address, since a global valuation problem requires to study a generalized BSDE with non-anticipative functionals.
+Since both situations are covered by Proposition \ref{prop5.1}, we refer the reader to Cheridito and Nam \cite{CN2015} and Zheng and Zong \cite{ZZ2017} for the existence and uniqueness results for generalized BSDEs.
+It is worth noting that, to the best of our knowledge, so far no results on the strict comparison property for generalized BSDE are available.
+This should be contrasted with the theory of classical BSDEs where the strict comparison theorem plays an important role.
+In the next result, we suppose that the dynamics of the wealth process given by \eqref{xdynam} and \eqref{xwealth3} are such that Assumption \ref{ass1.1w} is satisfied.